 - 5.2.7 When the school relies on consent as its lawful basis, it shall ensure the person providing it has positively opted-in to the proposed activity and is fully informed as to what they are consenting to and any non-obvious consequences of giving or refusing that consent.
-Consent shall not be assumed as being given if no response has been received e.g. a consent form has not been returned. - 5.2.8 The school shall ensure that where consent is obtained, there is a record of this.
+Consent shall not be assumed as being given if no response has been received e.g. a consent form has not been returned.
+Where consent is being obtained for the collection or use of children's information, consent shall be obtained from a parent or guardian until the child reaches the age of 12.
+Consent shall be obtained directly from children aged 13 years and over, where those children are deemed by the school to have sufficient maturity to make the decision themselves (except where this is not in the best interests of the child.
+In such cases, consent will be obtained from an adult with parental responsibility for that child). - 5.2.8 The school shall ensure that where consent is obtained, there is a record of this.
 Where possible, consent shall be obtained in writing.
 All forms requesting consent shall include a statement informing the person of their right to withdraw, and an email address so they may notify the school of any changes or withdrawal of consent. - 5.2.9 Fairness and transparency - 5.2.10 The school shall be fair, open and transparent in the way it handles personal data, and will publish privacy notices which explain: - What personal data the school processes and why - What our lawful basis is when we process that data - Who we might share that data with - If we intend to transfer the data abroad - How long we keep the data for - What rights data subjects have in relation to their data - Who our Data Protection Officer is and how to contact them - 5.2.11 The school's privacy notices shall be clear, concise and easily accessible. - 5.2.12 Privacy notices will be provided to parents/carers of pupils when their child is enrolled at the school, which will explain how the school handles pupil information.
-This privacy notice will be provided on an annual basis thereafter and will be published on the school's website. - 5.2.13 Employees will be given a privacy notice explaining how the school handles employee information when they join the school, and annually thereafter. - 5.2.14 The school shall provide privacy notices to other categories of data subjects, as appropriate.
+This notice will be published on the school's website; parents will be directed to this on an annual basis. - 5.2.13 Employees will be given a privacy notice explaining how the school handles employee information when they join the school and directed to this annually thereafter. - 5.2.14 The school shall provide privacy notices to other categories of data subjects, as appropriate.